MaSTerAK-902/MaSTerAK-902/README.md

 ## Self Intoduction

-I'm Takuma, and my HN is 'masterak.
+I'm Hoshino, and my HN is 'masterak.

 Born in 1998. from JP